 Spirituality and the Arts

-Spirituality and the Arts program at St. Gertrude presents dynamic performances and retreats that engage artistic expression as devotion and the deepening of spirituality through creativity.
+The Spirituality and the Arts program at the Center for Benedictine Life at the Monastery of St. Gertrude presents dynamic performances and retreats that engage artistic expression as devotion and makes possible the deepening of spirituality through creativity.

 Mission Statement of Spirituality and the Arts at St. Gertrude

 St. Benedict encouraged artistic expression in monastic life.
-The Benedictine Community of the Monastery of St. Gertrude fosters awareness of the sacred moment, tending the inner life and the beauty of creation.
-An inclusive community, we welcome the manifestations of beauty in our world and nurture its artistic possibilities.
+The Center for Benedictine Life at the Monastery of St. Gertrude fosters awareness of the sacred moment, tending the inner life and the beauty of creation.
+An inclusive community, the manifestations of beauty in our world are welcomed to nurture all artistic possibilities.

-The Artist Residency at St. Gertrude is a month-long opportunity for visual artists, musicians and writers to spend time with their practices in a monastic setting.
-Artists live in the Monastery, joining the community in meals and other aspects of community life.
+The Artist in Residence program at the Center for Benedictine Life at the Monastery of St. Gertrude is a month-long opportunity for women visual artists, musicians, and writers to spend time with their practices in a monastic setting amidst the Benedictine Sisters of Cottonwood, Idaho.
+The artist in residence lives in the Monastery, joining the community in meals and other aspects of community life.

 Concerts in the Chapel